Esri/jsapi-resources/esm-samples/jsapi-deno/README.md

 ## Usage

-The `@arcgis/core` package can be referenced with Deno [npm specifiers](https://deno.land/manual@v1.28.2/node/npm_specifiers). meaning you do not need to manually install the package in your projects.
+The `@arcgis/core` package can be referenced with [npm specifiers](https://deno.land/manual@v1.28.2/node/npm_specifiers), meaning you do not need to manually install the package in your projects.

 ## IdentityManager